netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-adc-admin-partition.md

 -  Ensure that you have configured admin partitions on the Netscaler appliance.
 For instructions see, [Configure admin partitions](https://docs.citrix.com/en-us/citrix-adc/13/admin-partition/admin-partition-access-and-configure.html).

--  Ensure that you create a partition user account specifically for the Citrix ingress controller.
-Citrix ingress controller configures the Netscaler using this partition user account.
+-  Ensure that you create a partition user account specifically for the Netscaler ingress controller.
+Netscaler ingress controller configures the Netscaler using this partition user account.
 Ensure that you do not associate this partition user to other partitions in the Netscaler appliance.

 ### Example